 Can students be seen during office hours?

-Remote procedures for seeing students during office hours are naturally the safest.
-In any event, office hours can be organized in person by appointment, individually or for small groups, ensuring compliance with the precautionary health measures:
+Office hours can be organized in person by appointment, individually or for small groups, ensuring compliance with the precautionary health measures:

 - staggered accesses arranged by appointment;

-- ventilation of the premises between appointments;
+- ventilation of the premises between appointments, where possible;

 - maintaining an interpersonal distance of at least 1 meter;

-- correct use of masks by everyone
+- correct use of masks by everyone until 30 April 2022